 Phoenix Swimming Pool Electrocution Accident Lawyers

-Summers are hot and dry in Arizona, so it’s not surprising that of the 10 American cities with the most backyard swimming pools, six can be found in the Phoenix area.
-A survey of medium to large U.S. cities by Realtor.com placed Scottsdale (#2), Tempe (#3), Chandler (#4), Glendale (#5), Gilbert (#6), and Mesa (#9) all in the top 10.
-While swimming pools can help you survive Arizona’s often stifling heat, they can also lead to serious accident injuries and even death.
+Summers are hot and dry in Arizona, so it’s not surprising that of the 10 American cities with the most backyard swimming pools, six can be found in the Phoenix area: a survey by Realtor.com placed Scottsdale (#2), Tempe (#3), Chandler (#4), Glendale (#5), Gilbert (#6), and Mesa (#9) all in the top 10.
+While swimming pools can help you survive Arizona’s stifling heat, they can also lead to serious injuries and even death.

-While we all know about the danger of accidental drowning in swimming pools, we rarely consider the possibility of electrocution in a swimming pool.
-Though it is fairly rare, but it does happen.
-Between 1990 and 2002, the U.S. Consumer Product Safety Commission (CPSC) reported 60 deaths from pool electrocution and about 50 injuries due to electric shock.
+While we all know about the danger of accidental drowning, we rarely consider the possibility of electrocution in a swimming pool.
+Though it is fairly rare, it does happen.
+Since 2002, the U.S. Consumer Product Safety Commission (CPSC) reported 21 deaths from pool electrocution.
+Hot tubs and spas present the same electrical hazards as swimming pools.

-If you have been injured or lost a loved one in an electrical accident at a swimming pool, you and your family may be eligible for filing a personal injury or wrongful death lawsuit.
-To have as strong a claim as possible, it is vital that you enlist an experienced Phoenix swimming pool accident attorney.
-Breyer Law Offices, P.C. has been successfully representing Arizona injury victims for 20 years.
+If you have been injured or lost a loved one in an electrical accident at a pool, hot tub, or spa, you and your family may have a personal injury or wrongful death claim.
+To have as strong a claim as possible, it is vital that you enlist an experienced Phoenix swimming pool accident attorney to represent you.
+Breyer Law Offices, P.C., has been successfully representing Arizona injury victims since 1997.
 Let us put our knowledge and experience to work on your case.
-Call the Husband & Wife Law Team at (602) 267-1280 for a free consultation.
+Call the Husband and Wife Law Team at (602) 267-1280 for a free consultation.

-Water and electricity can be a lethal combination if mixed, but electricity is also a fundamental factor in keeping pools clean and properly functioning.
-The 60 pool electrocution deaths reported by the CPSC can be attributed to the following causes:
+Water and electricity can be a lethal combination, but electricity is fundamental in keeping pools clean and properly functioning.
+Most pool-related electrocutions involve:

-- Plugged in extension cords, power tools, radios, TVs or other electronic devices falling into the pool (28 deaths)
+- Plugged-in extension cords, power tools, radios, TVs, or other electronic devices

-A number of entities can be held liable for an electrical accident in a pool.
+A number of entities can be held liable for electrocution in a pool.
 These entities may include:

-- The owner of the property: Under premises liability laws, a pool’s owner has a duty to keep their pool in a safe condition.
+- The owner of the property: Under premises liability laws, a pool’s owner has a duty to keep the pool in a safe condition.
 This includes getting regular inspections and repairs, and keeping hazardous things like electrical appliances away from the water.
 If the pool is a public pool, the municipality that owns the pool would be the liable party.
+If the injury happened at a spa, the owner or manager of the spa might be liable.

 - The party that installed the pool, including those who did the electrical work.